zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/lance.md

 > **NOTE**: Fluss v0.8 only supports tiering log tables to Lance.

+> **NOTE**: The Lance connector leverages Arrow Java library, which operates on off-heap memory.
+To prevent `java.lang.OutOfMemoryError: Direct buffer memory` error in Flink Task Manager, please increase the value of `taskmanager.memory.task.off-heap.size` in `<FLINK_HOME>/conf/config.yaml` to at least `'512m'` (e.g., `taskmanager.memory.task.off-heap.size: 512m`).
+You may need to adjust this value higher (such as `'1g'`) depending on your workload and data size.

 Then, the datalake tiering service continuously tiers data from Fluss to Lance.
 The parameter `table.datalake.freshness` controls the frequency that Fluss writes data to Lance tables.
 By default, the data freshness is 3 minutes.

 You can also specify Lance table properties when creating a datalake-enabled Fluss table by using the `lance.` prefix within the Fluss table properties clause.